-- Notice your shoulders and chin.
-If tilting forward, unround (straighten) your upper back and see if you can bring your neck more upright, instead of forward.
+- Notice if your shoulders and chin are tilting forward.
+Often that is because the upper spine is slouching and rounding.
+Unround (straighten) your upper back to bring your neck more upright, instead of forward.

 Don't tighten and strain to sit straight.
 It is common to be so tight from a lifestyle of forward rounding that sitting straight is not comfortable.
 Do the pectoral stretch in Fixing Upper Back and Neck Pain, then use the wall test in the same article to check if the stretch worked.
 On a bike, unless you are in a high level race, straighten up.
 It is simple.
 Healthy.

 Why exercise in unhealthy ways?
 Watch people at the gym and in life.
 Notice how often fitness publications ask you to practice being bent over forward.
 Instead, get free built-in back muscle exercise and prevent strain and pain simply by sitting with healthy positioning.